Hauh4444/Job-Portal/README.md

 ## Features

-- RESTful API endpoints for jobs, users, applications, and employers
+- RESTful API endpoints for jobs, users, profiles, and applications
 - Session based user authentication and authorization
 - MongoDB database integration for data persistence
 - Dockerized MongoDB setup for easy development and testing